 While additions to primary structures may be appropriate, special care should be taken to ensure that the addition does not disrupt the prevailing architectural character of the district or of the structure itself.
 Additions that are small in size, located to the rear of existing structures, and that replicate existing building patterns such as roof forms and fenestration, tend to be more successful than those that do not.
 Great care should be taken with additions so as not to communicate a false sense of history within the district with respect to the size and arrangement of structures.
-For example, a massive second-story addition that maximizes buildable floor area on a single story Craftsman bungalow in a district comprised of similarly sized single-story Craftsman bungalows would be inappropriate regardless of whether of not the addition is adorned with historic appearing architectural features.
+For example, a massive second-story addition that maximizes buildable floor area on a single story Craftsman bungalow in a district comprised of similarly sized single-story Craftsman bungalows would be inappropriate regardless of whether or not the addition is adorned with historic appearing architectural features.

 - 1. Additions should be located at the rear of the structure, away from the street-facing architectural façade. - 2.
 Additions that break the plane established by the existing roofline or side facades of the house are discouraged. - 3.
-Additions that comprise a new floor (for instance a new second floor on a single-story house) are discouraged.
-Where additions that comprise a new floor can be found appropriate, such additions should be located to the rear of the structure.
+Additions that comprise a new floor (for instance a new second floor on a single-story house) are not appropriate.